-investors, such as pension and mutual funds, hold their assets through custodians that are prudentially-regulated financial institutions.
+While investment assets are sometimes held directly by investors, most are held on behalf of the investor by or through securities accounts maintained with a financial institution or dealer.
+The definition of custodian includes both a financial institution (non-dealer custodian) and a dealer acting as custodian (dealer custodian).
+Most institutional investors, such as pension and mutual funds, hold their assets through custodians that are prudentially-regulated financial institutions.
 However, others (like hedge funds) often maintain their investment assets with dealers under so-called prime-brokerage arrangements.
 A financial institution or dealer in Canada need not necessarily have a direct contractual relationship with an institutional investor to be considered a custodian of portfolio assets of the institutional investor for the purposes of the Instrument if it is acting as sub-custodian to a global custodian or international central securities depository.

-- (3) Institutional investor An individual can be an "institutional investor" if the individual has been granted DAP/RAP trading privileges (i.e., he or she has a DAP/RAP account with a dealer).
-This will likely be the case whenever an individual's investment assets are held by or through securities accounts maintained with a custodian instead of the individual's dealer that executes his or her trades.
-While the expression "institutional trade" is not defined in the Instrument, we use the expression in this Companion Policy to mean broadly any DAP/RAP trade. - (4) DAP/RAP trade The concepts delivery against payment and receipt against payment are generally understood by the industry.
-They are also defined terms in the Notes and Instructions (Schedule 4) to the Joint Regulatory Financial Questionnaire and Report of the Canadian SROs.
+(3) Institutional investor

+A client of a dealer that has been granted DAP/RAP trading privileges is an institutional investor.
+This will likely be the case whenever a client's investment assets are held by or through securities accounts maintained with a custodian instead of the client's dealer that executes its trades.
+While the expression "institutional trade" is not defined in the Instrument, we use the expression in this Companion Policy to mean broadly any DAP/RAP trade.

+(4) $\underline{DAP/RAP \ trade}$

+The concepts delivery against payment and receipt against payment are generally understood by the industry.
+They are also defined terms in the Notes and Instructions (Schedule 4) to IDPC Form 1, Part II.
 All DAP/RAP trades, whether settled by a non-dealer custodian or a dealer custodian, are subject to the requirements of Part 3 of the Instrument.
-The definition of DAP/RAP trade excludes a trade for which settlement is made on behalf of a client by a custodian that is also the dealer that executed the trade. - (5) Trade-matching party An institutional investor, whether Canadian or foreign-based, is a trade-matching party.
-As such, it or its adviser would be required to enter into a trade-matching agreement or provide a trade-matching statement under Part 3 of the Instrument.
-A custodian that settles a trade on behalf of an institutional investor is also a trade-matching party and must enter into a trade-matching agreement or provide a trade-matching statement.
-However, a foreign global custodian or international central securities depository that holds Canadian portfolio assets through a local Canadian sub-custodian would not normally be considered a trade-matching party if it is not a clearing agency participant or otherwise directly involved in settling the trade in Canada. - (6) Application of Instrument Part 2 of the Instrument enumerates certain types of trades that are not subject to the Instrument.
+The definition of DAP/RAP trade excludes a trade for which settlement is made on behalf of a client by a custodian that is also the dealer that executed the trade.

+(5) Trade-matching party

+An institutional investor, whether Canadian or foreign-based, may be a tradematching party.
+As such, it, or its adviser that is acting for it in processing a trade, should enter into a trade-matching agreement or provide a trade-matching statement under Part 3 of the Instrument.
+However, an institutional investor that is an individual or a person or company with total securities under administration or management not exceeding \$10 million, is not a trade-matching party.
+A custodian that settles a trade on behalf of an institutional investor is also a tradematching party and should enter into a trade-matching agreement or provide a trade-matching statement.
+However, a foreign global custodian or international central securities depository that holds Canadian portfolio assets through a local Canadian sub-custodian would not normally be considered a trade-matching party if it is not a clearing agency participant or otherwise directly involved in settling the trade in Canada.

+(6) Application of Instrument

+Part 2 of the Instrument enumerates certain types of trades that are not subject to the Instrument.